elysia090/Lab/docs/IPC.md

 16.2.4 try_push, try_pop
 16.2.5 push_blocking, pop_blocking with optional timeout
 16.2.6 shutdown, close_producer, close_consumer
+16.2.7 Optional: push_batch, pop_batch as per 13.5
 16.3 Safety (mandatory)
 16.3.1 Public API MUST be memory-safe.
 16.3.2 Internal pointer arithmetic is unsafe but MUST be encapsulated.
-16.3.3 Implementation MUST NOT create Rust references (&T / &mut T) into shared memory for slot payload and slot headers.
-16.3.4 Non-atomic header fields MUST be accessed via explicit loads/stores from raw pointers (copy-in/copy-out).
+16.3.3 Implementation MUST NOT create Rust references (&T / &mut T) to any non-atomic data in shared memory, including slot payload bytes and slot headers.
+All non-atomic access MUST be performed via raw pointers and explicit copy-in/copy-out.
+16.3.4 Implementation MUST NOT create Rust references (&T / &mut T) that alias shared memory regions which may be concurrently written by another process.
 16.3.5 Atomic header fields MAY be accessed via properly aligned pointers to Atomic* types at the fixed offsets.
+Forming &Atomic* is permitted only if: (a) the address is correctly aligned for the Atomic type, (b) the reference does not outlive the mapping, and (c) no &T/&mut T is ever formed for overlapping non-atomic regions.
 16.3.6 Access to shared memory MUST use atomics for atomic fields, and explicit copies for payload.
 16.3.7 All atomics MUST use core::sync::atomic and the orderings specified in section 10.
 	17. Error model (required set)